1DSAG/UI5-Best-Practice/contributing.md

 To automatically display a button at the beginning of the page, for example, the metadata tag "sample_branch" can be used.
 Example [here](https://1dsag.github.io/UI5-Best-Practice/i18n/)

+### Add Emojis

+In this project we use the Jekyll plugin [jemoji](https://github.com/jekyll/jemoji).
+This allows the use of emojis.
+An overview of all emojis can be found [here](https://github.com/ikatyang/emoji-cheat-sheet).

 ## Developing